Benbecula

-Benbecula (/bɛnˈbɛkjʊlə/ ben-BEK-yuul-ə; Beinn nam Fadhla or Beinn na Faoghla) is an island of the Outer Hebrides in the Atlantic Ocean off the west coast of Scotland.
+The Isle of Benbecula (/bɛnˈbɛkjʊlə/ ben-BEK-yuul-ə; Beinn nam Fadhla or Beinn na Faoghla) is an island of the Outer Hebrides in the Atlantic Ocean off the west coast of Scotland.
 In the 2022 census it had a resident population of 1,255 including a sizable percentage of Roman Catholics.
 It is in a zone administered by Comhairle nan Eilean Siar or the Western Isles Council.
 The island is about 12 km from west to east and a similar distance from north to south.
 It lies between the islands of North Uist and South Uist and is connected to both by road causeways.
 Benbecula's main settlement and administrative centre is Balivanich (Scottish Gaelic: Baile a' Mhanaich, meaning "Town of the Monk").

 In 1746, Bonnie Prince Charlie was caught in a storm and forced to land on Benbecula.
 The population of Benbecula were sympathetic to the Jacobite cause, and smuggled him off the island to safety, as the song has it: "over the sea to Skye".

 In 2006, local residents took control of parts of the island in a community buy-out.
-The previous landowners, a sporting syndicate, sold their 372 km2 estate, which included Benbecula, South Uist and Eriskay for £4.5 million to a community-owned organisation known as Stòras Uibhist, which now manages the land in perpetuity.
+The previous landowners, a sporting syndicate, sold their 372 km2 estate, which included the Isle of Benbecula, South Uist and Eriskay, for £4.5 million, to a community-owned organisation known as Stòras Uibhist, which now manages the land in perpetuity.

 Language

 Etymology

 The first written record of the name is as "Beanbeacla" in 1449.
 The names Beinn nam Fadhla and Beinn na Faoghla are used in Scottish Gaelic today.
 All these names are assumed to derive from Peighinn nam Fadhla (pronounced /gd/) "pennyland of the fords" as the island is low-lying.

 The second element is a loan from Norse vaðil(l) "ford" which was borrowed as Gaelic fadhail (genitive fadhla).
-Through the process of reverse lenition fadhla, with the ethnonymic suffix -ach has led to the formation of Badhlach "a person from Benbecula".
+Through the process of reverse lenition fadhla, with the ethnonymic suffix -ach, has led to the formation of Badhlach "a person from Benbecula".

 Other interpretations that have been suggested over the years are Beinn Bheag a' bhFaodhla, supposedly meaning the "little mountain of the ford", Beinn a' Bhuachaille, meaning "the herdsman's mountain" and from Beinnmhaol, meaning "bare hill".

 The island is also known in Gaelic poetry as An t-Eilean Dorcha "the dark island".